KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 The Essence of Being.
 Pure, luminous, pre-reflexive awareness.
 It does not think about itself;
-it simply is the light of presence.
+it is the light of presence.

 **Contra:** Nekron (Void of Self)
 A vacuum of awareness.